apache/spark/docs/running-on-yarn.md

   <td><code>spark.yarn.driver.memoryOverhead</code></td>
   <td>driverMemory * 0.07, with minimum of 384 </td>
   <td>
-    The amount of off heap memory (in megabytes) to be allocated for driver with ApplicationMaster on cluster mode.
+    The amount of off heap memory (in megabytes) to be allocated per driver.
 This is memory that accounts for things like VM overheads, interned strings, other native overheads, etc. This tends to grow with the container size (typically 6-10%).
   </td>
 </tr>
 <tr>
   <td><code>spark.yarn.am.memoryOverhead</code></td>
-  <td>driverMemory * 0.07, with minimum of 384 </td>
+  <td>AM memory * 0.07, with minimum of 384 </td>
   <td>
-    The amount of off heap memory (in megabytes) to be allocated for ApplicationMaster on client mode.
-This is memory that accounts for things like VM overheads, interned strings, other native overheads, etc. This tends to grow with the container size (typically 6-10%).
+    Same as `spark.yarn.driver.memoryOverhead`, but for the ApplicationMaster in client mode.
   </td>
 </tr>
 <tr>